Cals, Adolphe-Félix

 • His father (and mother) were common (and poor) labourers (R16;R3;iR3;R9;R88)

-• around 1828: learns to know future wife Ermance de Provisy at the studio of Léon Cogniet (R88;iR5).
+• around 1828: learned to know his future wife Ermance de Provisy at the studio of Léon Cogniet (R88;iR5).

 • 1848: acquaintance with art-dealer Pierre-Firmin (Père) Martin, who would sell his works (R88;iR5;R3), who would become a friend (R88); Cals would portray him and his wife (iR3)